 The surname Fitzpatrick is geographically diverse, both within Ireland and globally.
 Based on the Griffith's Valuation of households in the mid-1850s, 75% of Fitzpatricks in Ireland were resident as follows: County Laois (18.9%), County Cavan (14.7%), County Down (7.9%), County Cork (6.2%), County Kilkenny (6.0%), County Tipperary (5.3%), County Clare (4.0%), County Dublin (4.0%), County Kildare (3.2%), County Fermanagh (2.9%) or County Monaghan (2.7%).

-Data for the Fitzpatrick of Iveagh study is drawn primarily from:
+Data for the Fitzpatrick One-Name Study is drawn primarily from:

 Irish birth, marriage and death records to ca. 1910 (Parish and Civil);

 Ireland Census records: 1901 and 1911;

 England, Scotland and Wales Census records: 1841-1911;

 There is significant genetic diversity associated with the surname Fitzpatrick.
 The Fitzpatrick DNA study has identified several major Fitzpatrick groups that are genetically unrelated prior to ca. 2500 BC.
-The largest groups trace their roots to Co.
-Cavan, Co.
-Clare, Co.
-Cork, Co.
-Down, Co.
-Kilkenny or Co.
-Laois.
 This accounts for approximately 50% of the DNA study members.
 About a further 25% fall into small groups of unknown origin, and the remaining 25% have not yet found matches within the study - although some have had success with matches on other surname projects.